Nak2/GUnitTest/README.md

 ## GUnitTest `Should` Functions Overview

 Each test in GUnitTest is executed in its own isolated environment.
 The `Should(val)` function is designed for use strictly within the test environment and will not be available outside of it.
 This ensures that tests do not affect other parts of your project unintentionally.

+After invoking an assertion, you should use `.And:` to chain further assertions related to the initial value.
+The `.Result` property of a `Should` object can be used to retrieve the original value passed to `Should(val)`, allowing for additional unrelated checks or operations.

 <details>
 <summary><strong>Boolean Assertions</strong></summary>